-A homeschool schedule allows for a flexible schedule and some families choose to use Friday for a “Flex Friday” or “Fun Friday.”
-This is time set aside for a special activity that is less structured and adds some fun and unique learning experiences at the end of the week.
+A homeschool schedule allows for a flexible schedule and a “Flex Friday” or “Fun Friday.”
+This is time set aside for a special activity that is less structured and adds some fun and unique learning experiences.

-While a lot of these ideas lend themselves to fun for younger kids, there are many opportunities for older homeschoolers to help with preparing and adding their perspective to involve a wide age range of learners.
-Middle school homeschoolers may just not want to admit that they still like blowing bubbles, but (shhhhhhh) we all know they are fun at any age!
+While a lot of these ideas lend themselves to fun for younger kids, there are many opportunities for older homeschoolers to help with preparing and adding their perspective.
+Middle schoolers may not admit that they still like blowing bubbles, but (shhhhhhh) we all know they are fun at any age!

 Here are 52 ideas that you can use throughout the year to add to your homeschool ideas toolbox for Flex or Fun Friday:

 Pour 1 cup of milk, 1 tbsp sugar, 1 tsp vanilla into a quart baggie.
 Then place that bag inside a gallon bag that’s 3/4 full of ice and 1/3 c. salt.
 Shake the bag for 5-10 minutes (may need a towel for this part to keep hands from getting too cold).
 Then rinse off the small bag with cold water to wash off any salt, grab a spoon and enjoy the treat!

 Goes along great with science units on matter to discuss the process of liquids to solids.